microsoft/covid-vaccine-bot/policies.md

 | providers | [View locations providing vaccines](https://ldh.la.gov/covidvaccine-locations/) |

-### name.usa::cdc/louisiana/state_name Active Phase (16_and_older)
+### name.usa::cdc/louisiana/state_name Active Phase (12_and_older)

-* Are you at least 16 years of age?
+* Are you at least 12 years of age?
-	* Beginning Monday, March 29, everyone in Louisiana ages 18 and older is eligible to get vaccinated against COVID-19.
-The Pfizer vaccine is available to those 16 and older.
+	* The Pfizer vaccine is authorized for those ages 12 and older.
+The Moderna and Johnson and Johnson/Janssen vaccines are authorized for those ages 18 and older.

 ## name.usa::cdc/maine/state_name